pi-tau/playing-with-RL-models/docs/ppo.md

 giving all of the rewards from the given episode.
 However, in order to compute the advantage $A(s,a)$ for a (state, action) pair from the fixed-length segment we need an advantage estimator that does not look beyond timestep $T$.
-That means we need to bootstrap the estimation at timestep $T$ by for example using an approximation of the value function:
+That means we need to bootstrap the estimation at timestep $T$ by using, for example, an approximation of the value function:

 ```math